eh-munna/bit-by-bit/README.md

 ### **_What has been covered_**

-- Understanding the Redux architecture.
-- Creating a Redux store.
+- Passing dynamic data as payload in actions
+- Creating action creators to encapsulate action creation logic
-- Defining actions and reducers.
+- Using action creators to dispatch actions
-- Connecting the Redux store to the UI.

 ### **Resources:**